kandelvijaya/website/content/post/promiseIn30Lines.md

 -  `then :: ((T) -> U)          -> Promise<U>`
 -  `bind :: ((T) -> Promise<U>) -> Promise<U>`

 `bind` is a generalization which uses `join` function that takes care of flattening double layered promise into a single layered.
-Now we can chain the next `then` in usual ways.
+Now we can chain the next `then` in usual way.

 Our animation API can now be in terms of `bind`: